 1. Faculty/Curriculum Development

-Description: Grants in this category will target projects that will enhance the international experience and knowledge of faculty to allow them to implement international components into courses or to forge research connections with scholars and/or professionals from other countries.
+Description: Grants in this category will target projects that will enhance the international experience and knowledge of faculty in order to allow them to implement international components into courses or to forge research connections with scholars and/or professionals from other countries.

 2. Interdisciplinary and Joint Projects

 - All proposals must have a letter of support from the department chair and be reviewed by the appropriate dean.
 The cover sheet has a specific signature box for both chair's and dean's signatures.

 Requirements and Guidelines